james-stevens/wallet-ids-in-dns/README.md

 	ico://btc@provider.tld/nickname

-(where the `btc@` prefix would be optional, if this was the client's only wallet.
+(where the `btc@` prefix would be optional, if this was the client's only wallet)

-Each will give the client's wallet a slightly different name.
-The wallet hosting provider will have to choose which they prefer, or use some other format within the scope of this specification.
-If they use the first format, they must ensure the client's chosen nicknames do not clash with hostnames they are using for technical putposes, e.g. `www`.
+If they use the first format, they must ensure the client's chosen nicknames do not clash with hostnames they may be using for technical putposes, e.g. `www`.